thisismydesign/cryptofolio/README.md

         ✓ responds with a list of balances for given exchange user --
       GET /:name/balances/:key/:secret/:currency
-        ✓ responds with a list of balances for given exchange user including value conversion pairs for desired currency --
+        ✓ responds with a list of balances for given exchange user including conversion pairs for and value in desired currency
+--
       GET /
         ✓ responds with a list of exchanges